aurbac/aws-systems-manager/tutorials/preparing-the-environment-and-inventory.md

   g\.
 Check the box `I acknowledge that AWS CloudFormation might create IAM resources.` and click **Create**.

+1.7\.
+Now you have two CloudFormation stacks with the services required as follows, for the **ssm-requirements** stack you will see some values in **Outputs** required further.

 ![Cloudformation Stacks](../images/stacks.png)

 ## 2. AWS Services created